mgcountss/Emoji-Wars/README.md

 </p>
 <br/>

+If you use this give me credit in the description!

 **Emoji Wars** Emoji Wars is a fun YouTube chat game, Idea by BattleTV and MrRanker, coding by Straight From MG **https://youtube.com/straightfrommg**
 <br>